Paliao/Ruby_Examples/README.md

 # Ruby
-Ruby study for learning purposes
+Ruby examples for use in application